Understanding Current Events on Your Weenat Sensors

 • Updated

-Weenat sensors can signal certain events when unusual behavior is detected in the field.
+Weenat sensors can signal certain events when an unusual behavior is detected in the field.

 These automatic alerts are designed to help you quickly identify a potential issue — whether physical, electronic, or environmental — and address it easily.